poetic/fancy-maps/README.md

 Usage
 -----
-Use `gulp` to start the live reload server, which opens a browser with the basic demo.
+Use `gulp` to start the live reload server then navigate to http://localhost:8000.
 See `gulpfile.js` for more gulp tasks.

 Components
 ----------